RodrigoFigueroaM/SubdivisionCurvesQML/README.md

 # ChaikinsCurveQML
-Graphical interface and interaction with ChaikinsCurve in QML and c++
+Graphical interface and user friendly tool to interact with ChaikinsCurve in QML and c++.
+Implemented using HTML canvas and c++.

+## Libraries
+* Qt